Learn How to Trade Bitcoin: [Most Comprehensive Quick Start Guide]

 One of the most valuable things about Bitcoin is that you don’t need to go through a bank to send a transaction.
 As the community likes to say “you are your own bank.”
 So, how do they manage to do that?
 Through public key cryptography.

-Every Bitcoin user has a private key and a public address which are both mathematically derived from each other.
+Every Bitcoin user has a private key and a public address that are both mathematically derived from each other.
 So, how does it work?
 It is actually pretty straightforward.
 The public address is like your account number and the private key is like your PIN code When you receive Bitcoins, people will send it to your public address.
 You can then send your Bitcoins to anyone via your private key.

 So, going by that explanation, we can make two observations: